 - Place pepper strips in a bowl or container and sprinkle generously with Kosher salt.

 - Set aside for 4 to 6 hours or overnight, then rinse and drain well.
-Heat the vinegar in a pot over medium high heat until it comes to a boil, then add the peppers.
+Heat the vinegar in a pot over medium high heat until it comes to a boil.

-- Keep peppers under the vinegar mixture for about 2 minutes, then remove from heat and allow to cool.
+- Add the peppers and submerge in the vinegar then remove from heat, and allow to cool.
 Place peppers and vinegar in a jar or glass container and store in the fridge until ready to use.
 These will keep in the fridge for 3 to 4 weeks.

 Notes